-Commercial Energy Compliance · From £199 · Call us
+Commercial Energy Compliance · From £149 · Call us

 Axe Energy

-The Minimum Energy Efficiency Standards set the lowest EPC rating a commercial property can have and still be legally let in England and Wales.
+The Minimum Energy Efficiency Standards (MEES) set the lowest EPC rating a commercial property can have and still be legally let in England and Wales.
+Today's minimum is EPC E.

-Right now the minimum is EPC E. The government has proposed raising it to C by 2027/28 and B by 2030.
-If those proposals become law, any property rated D or below would need to improve or face fines of up to £150,000.
+The government has proposed raising that to EPC C by 2027/28 and EPC B by 2030.
+If those proposals become law, any property rated D or below would become unlettable until improved.
+Fines of up to £150,000 apply per property.

 The deadlines